GENIE-MC-Community/lamp/README.md

                                  (default == normal make)
                  -o / --root   : ROOT tag version (default == v5-34-24)
-                 -s / --https  : Use HTTPS checkout from GitHub (default is https)
+                 -s / --ssh    : Use ssh checkout from GitHub (default is https)
                  -c / --force  : Archive existing packages and rebuild (default is to keep the existing area)